‘Balika Vadhu’ actor and ‘Bigg Boss’ winner Sidharth Shukla dies at 40 | Entertainment

 ''No age to have a heart attack.
 No age to go.
 This is extremely sad and disturbing.
 Hope this time for sadness, reflection and mourning does not get converted into a Tamasha by some idiots,'' Mehta wrote.

 ''OMG!
 This is so shocking!
 Words will fail to describe the shock and sense of loss of his near and dear ones!
 May he rest in peace,'' actor Manoj Bajpayee said on Twitter.
 Actor Riteish Deshmukh said he was ''shocked beyond words.'' ''Gone too soon….
-Condolences to his family loved ones. - He was loved by millions. #SiddharthShukla you will be missed - rest in peace brother.
+Condolences to his family, loved ones. - He was loved by millions. #SiddharthShukla you will be missed - rest in peace brother.
 Om Shanti.''
+KKP JUR BK MIN RDS RDS RDS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)